orpiske/foss-promoter/README.md

 ## Setup Prometheus and Grafana

+**Note**: this only needs to be done the first time you run the demo.
+The settings will be stored in a volume.

 1. Add new data source in the Grafana data source configuration: http://localhost:3000/datasources/new.
 2. In the URL field, enter the Prometheus URL: http://prometheus:9090

 ## Setup the Grafana Dashboard

+**Note**: this only needs to be done the first time you run the demo.
+The settings will be stored in a volume.

 1. Access the Dashboard import page at: http://localhost:3000/dashboard/import
 2. Upload the the System Overview [dashboard JSON file](./grafana/System%20Overview.json).
 Select the Prometheus data source created previously.

 # Run the demo

+## Via Web

+**Note**: this is the recommended way to run the demo.

+1. You can access the project [front-end website](http://localhost:8088).

+## Via CLI

+**Note**: this is useful for debugging and developing the demo.

 1. Send a Git repository for the system to generate the QR codes for each of the commits in the repository: